 Many find it especially frustrating because the building was very nearly saved almost a decade ago when it was almost granted protected status by the Directorate of Cultural Heritage in 2011.
 That year will be remembered in Oslo for the cataclysmic moment terrorist Anders Breivik wrought havoc on the city by bombing the Government district before heading to Utøya Island.
 Miraculously, regardless of its close proximity to the car-bomb attack, the Y-block and H-block remained structurally sound.
 However, the listing of the building was paused.
 Eventually, it was decided the H-block would remain and the Y-block would be demolished.

-Local resident Kelsey Matheson contacted Greyscape because he ‘doesn’t want to see a strong symbol destroyed.’
+Earlier this year local resident Kelsey Matheson contacted Greyscape because he ‘doesn’t want to see a strong symbol destroyed.’

-Mar Viksjø Grøstad, the Granddaughter of Y-Block architect Erling Viksjø.
+Mari Viksjø Grøstad, the Granddaughter of Y-Block architect Erling Viksjø.
 Mari sent Greyscape this message as told to Kelsey.
 It’s a heartfelt expression to all activists who care about the preservation of important buildings;

 Asp adds, “’It’s unique qualities in the context of Norwegian architecture has drawn local and international campaigners to urge the government to halt the demolition plans before a gross error is made.
 This is more than a building, it is a monument to a moment and a world-class collaboration.
 Tearing down a building with such exceptional architectonic, artistic, historical and symbolic value is wrong in so many ways.”